 It reduces the amount due to be paid back to the seller if the amount due is nil then it allows further purchases on behalf of that.
 The intent is to notify the seller that they’ve been debited against the goods returned.

 A debit note is issued for the value of the goods returned.
-In some cases, sellers are seen sending debit notes which should be treated as just another invoice.
+In some cases, sellers may send debit notes only to be treated as an invoice.

-Example – Company-A buys goods worth 1,00,000 from Company-B, however, 10,000 worth of goods were found damaged due to some reason & this was notified to Company-B at the time of actual delivery.
+Company-A purchases goods worth 1,00,000 from Amazon in a (business to business) transaction, however, 10,000 worth of goods were found damaged due to some reason & this was notified to Amazon at the time of actual delivery.

-Company-A (buyer) issues a debit note for 10,000 in the name of Company-B (seller).
+Company-A (buyer) issues a debit note for 10,000 in the name of Amazon (seller).
 This reduces the obligation of the buyer by 10,000 and is now only required to pay 90,000.

 Few Characteristics of a Debit Note

-1. It is sent to inform about the debit made on the account of the seller along with the reasons mentioned in it.
+1. It is sent to inform about the debit made on the account of the seller along with the reasons.

 2. The purchase returns book is updated on its basis.
 (In case of return of goods)

-4. It is generally prepared like a regular invoice and shows a positive amount.
+4. It is prepared like a regular invoice and shows a positive amount.